sudo-cloud/sudo-cloud/README.md

 - 👋 Hi, I am a DevOps Engineer looking to solve real world problems.
-- 🌱 I’m currently learning Docker.
+- 🌱 I’m currently learning CI/CD.
 - 📫 How to reach me at sonkusareaakash02@gmail.com

 <!---